 - Lowe's Canada recently adopted a target to reduce its greenhouse gas emissions to 40 per cent below its 2016 levels by 2030 -- the company is investing $24-million in energy efficiency initiatives at its distribution centres and corporate stores across the country as a first step

-In partnership with select non-profit organizations, the items are then safely disposed or given new life.
-In 2020, the program collected 98 tons of household batteries, 2,200 tons of paint and 77 tons of bulbs and fluorescent tubes.
+In 2021, this program collected 125 tons of household batteries, 1,861 tons of paint and 95 tons of bulbs and fluorescent tubes.

 Another major initiative is the ECO pictogram that appears on over 5,000 products identified by Lowe’s Canada as environmentally-friendly alternatives for home improvement or construction projects.

 Marie-Ève Charest is a Lowe’s Canada merchandising manager who oversees the selection of products in the lawn and garden area and is committed to bringing in more ECO products to help customers reduce their environmental impact.
 When she looks at potential ECO products, Charest considers two key questions: does it meet a customer need and does it work?
 Whenever possible, preference is also given to Canadian-made products.

 One product introduced in stores across the country last year that proved particularly popular was a plant fertilizer made with chicken manure.
 Another recent innovation: offering clover as a substitute or supplement for grass seed, since clover requires less water and tending.

 For Charest, finding and distributing these products is a personal as well as professional passion.